sbslee/dokdo/README.md

 usage: cli.py [-h] command ...

 positional arguments:
   command         Name of the command.
     collapse      This command creates seven collapsed ASV tables, one for each taxonomic level.
     tax2seq       This command returns the mapping between observed ASVs and taxonomic classifications.
     make_manifest
                   This command creates a manifest file from a directory containing FASTQ files.
-    add_metadata
-                 This command adds new columns to an existing sample-metadata file.
+    add_metadata  This command adds new columns to an existing sample-metadata file.
+    merge_metadata
+                  This command merges two or more sample-metadata.tsv files vertically.

 optional arguments:
-  -h, --help     show this help message and exit
+  -h, --help      show this help message and exit (qiime2-2020.8) SEUNGs-MacBook-Pro-2:Desktop seung
 ```

 For getting command-specific help: